Small-Bodies-Node/sbsearch/README.md

 ## Developer notes

-### boost

-The boost JSON and program_options libraries are required.
-Building boost locally is possible:

-1. Download boost version 1.75 or later, and extract the source files.
-2. Most of boost are include-only files (including the JSON library), but program_options must be built to a shared binary library, e.g., `./bootstrap.sh --prefix=/usr/local --with-libraries=program_options` but your options may vary.
-3. Install the header files and library with `./b2 install`.
-4. If the `--prefix` option is a standard location, CMake should find it.

 ### s2geometry

 s2 requires Abseil compiled with PIC enabled and the supporting the same C++ version.
 The following is an example the will compile Abseil and s2 to a Python virtual environment: